 3. Next, you’ll need to select your settings.
 I usually choose to only loop one pin per day, in the evening.
 I turn deduplication on, which means that Boardbooster will remove duplicate pins every few days.
 I protect any pin that has more than 20 repins by not having BoardBooster delete the original pin after it is repinned.
 You’ll want to experiment with the settings to find out what works for your business.
 Here is a screenshot of my settings.
 When you are ready, click “Submit” and looping is set up.
 It’s just that easy!

 That’s as far into BoardBooster as we are going to go today.
-If Cutting for Business readers find this post helpful, and would like to read more about BoardBooster – let me know by leaving a comment or reaching out to me on social media.
+You should browse it if you have time, as there are several other helpful features.
+Oh!
 If your business is not on Pinterest yet – head to this post.